Space is Sound

 Courtesy the artist

-The film displayed is a performance document of the 005 Urban Songline (Latitude: 35.182182° N – 35.182141° N / Longitude: 126.888579° E – 126.888702° E) (2011), a musical score derived from recording a live performance, facilitated by van Hoorn, that engaged the site-specific structure of the Communities section of the 2011 Gwangju Design Biennale.
+The film displayed is a performance document of the 005 Urban Songline (Latitude: 35.182182° N – 35.182141° N / Longitude: 126.888579° E – 126.888702° E) (2011), a musical score derived from live recording of a performance, facilitated by van Hoorn, that engaged the site-specific structure of the Communities section of the 2011 Gwangju Design Biennale.
 During the recorded performance, the dancer, Byung Hwa Kim, presented a choreographed shamanic Korean dance with seating blocks that symbolized Mount Mudeungsan.
-The mountain was a refuge for people during violent student riots that took place in Gwangju in May 1980 and still beholds a soothing counterbalance to the history.
-The dancer’s performance re-created a more peaceful history of this space in Gwangju city.
-The songline was played back into the space to complete the cycle of input.
+The mountain was a refuge for people during violent student riots that took place in Gwangju in May 1980 and still beholds a soothing counterbalance to the destructive history.
+The dancer’s performance recreated a more peaceful history of this space in Gwangju city.
+The songline was then played back into the space to complete the cycle of input.
 The sound work of this piece is derived specifically from the shape of the place it was made and in collaboration with the people for which it was performed to create a language defining the space, writing over the traumatic past.

 [1] Robert S. Fuller, “1.2 Songlines, The Astronomy and Songline Connections of the Saltwater Aboriginal Peoples of the New South Wales Coast” (PhD diss., UNSW School of Humanities and Languages, 2020), 5-6.